 In lectures 1-6, the major evolutionary relationships of vertebrates will be introduced and will be used as a framework to illustrate the evolution and development of major tissue systems.
 Embryological, fossil, and modern anatomical data will be introduced to reveal the histories of skeletal, muscular, nervous, respiratory, circulatory, and sensory systems.
 In Lectures 7-12 we focus on amniotes to consider how a common set of embryological features unifies an otherwise very diverse array of vertebrates.
 Topics include amniote diversity, the evolution of viviparity, circulatory and respiratory systems, metabolism, feeding mechanisms, and hearing.
 Examples are drawn from both living and fossil amniote clades.

 The lectures in both halves of the course are backed-up by practical classes designed to teach the elements of vertebrate structure, function and diversity.

+This module will review the fundamental theories underlying evolutionary biology and consider the methods available to interpret, understand and predict the pattern and process of evolution.
 An understanding of evolutionary processes is of fundamental importance in Animal Biology.
-This module will investigate how organisms evolve at both phenotypic and genotypic levels, building up from models of evolution in populations to large-scale macroevolutionary patterns.
+Here, we will investigate how organisms evolve at both phenotypic and genotypic levels, building up from models of evolution in populations to large-scale macroevolutionary patterns.
 We will examine the mechanisms of adaptation in populations involving single or multiple loci and how these can lead to predictions of future evolutionary change.
 In the final series of lectures we will discuss the powerful methodology that has been developed to uncover phylogenetic relationships among organisms, and the patterns and processes of character evolution.

 The practicals will provide an introduction to some commonly used methods to reconstruct phylogenies and investigate evolution in a comparative framework.